Maternal Child Health

 School Physicals

 Annual school physicals are held in July each year for students entering Preschool, Kindergarten, 6th Grade, and 9th Grade.
-For more information call 815-544-9730, or to schedule an appointment, click here.
+For more information call 815-544-9730.

 Vision and Hearing Screening for Preschoolers

-The Health Department offers vision and hearing screenings to children age three and up who attend private / parochial schools, and to those in licensed day care facilities and preschools.
+The Health Department offers vision and hearing screenings to children age three and up who attend private/parochial schools, and preschools.
 This service is not available to children in home day care centers.

 The screening procedure used is not diagnostic in nature.
 Children who do not pass the vision and hearing screening tests are referred for further evaluation by a physician or optometrist.